Abdulrahman-alhomaid/githup_auto_project/README.md

 "# githup_auto_project"
-gitAuto is a githup automation project creator for anguler ot fullter projetc that will help set-up repo
+gitAuto is a githup automation project creator for anguler ot fullter projetc that will help set-up repo all you need to setup is to add it to $PATH

     --help , -h for help
     --name , -n  for file and repo name 'required'